loftwah/linux-for-pirates/src/content/docs/linux-for-pirates.md

 - **Netdata:** Real-time performance monitoring with a web interface that's incredibly easy to set up
 - **Zabbix:** A feature-rich enterprise-class monitoring solution
 - **Datadog:** Cloud-based monitoring with powerful analytics and alerting
+- **Axiom:** More efficient alternative to Datadog with powerful analytics

 Effective monitoring involves: